gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 The rights of the nominating organizations are protected by IPMC Bylaws § 3.6.
 That provision restricts the Board’s ability to:

 * Modify eligibility requirements for directors, or
-* Alter or eliminate the rights of nominating organizations to nominate directors,
+* Alter or eliminate the rights of nominating organizations to nominate directors

 unless such changes are approved by: